digitalhhz/appliance/README.md

 `curl -sSL https://raw.githubusercontent.com/digitalhhz/appliance/main/docker.sh | sh`

+4. Optional reboot your appliance, navigate to the appliance directory and start the docker compose again

+`sudo reboot`
+`cd appliance`
+`sudo docker-compose up -d`

 ## How to build a new application

 0. To have a connection to the Base Appliance - Fork this Repo